 Trendy al fresco dining in St. Armands Circle

-If you want to treat yourself for a special dinner during your vacation make reservations at Shore, a trendy restaurans in St. Armands Circle.
+If you want to treat yourself for a special dinner during your vacation make reservations at Shore, a trendy restaurant in St. Armands Circle.
 It was favorably reviewed by Tampa Bay Times food critic Laura Reiley in her recent article in Sarasota Magazine.
 We decided to book a table for Saturday evening.
 (Note that I made a reservation in advance as this is a popular place.)

 It was a warm evening and we dined al fresco.
 We selected the rustic rosemary olive bread starter with smoked salmon and herb and shallot goat cheese spreads and spinach eggplant dip.
 For my entree I ordered the towering lobster, shrimp & crab cobb salad.
 What an amazing presentation piled high and loaded with seafood.
 I would order this salad again except request different greens — I’m not fond of arugula.
 L liked his Key West shrimp & scallop lemon risotto.
 Next time I want to try one of Shore’s signature cocktails like the Blood Orange Margarita.